Embracing Mistakes as Learning Opportunities: A Tech Manager's Guide to Growth

 The Hidden Gold in Your Mistakes

-3. Implement Changes: How can you apply this lesson to improve your processes, products, or leadership?
+3. Implement Changes: How can you apply this lesson to improve?

 4. Share the Knowledge: Make your mistake count double by ensuring your entire organization learns from it.